ml-tooling/lazycluster/README.md

 `lazycluster` aims to abstract away the complexity implied by using multiple distributed [Runtimes](./docs/runtimes.md#runtime-class) and provides an intuitive high level API fur this purpose.
 The lazycluster [manager](#manager) orchestrates the individual components of the distributed setup.
 A common use case could be to use lazycluster in order to launch a distributed [hyperopt cluster](https://github.com/hyperopt/hyperopt/wiki/Parallelizing-Evaluations-During-Search-via-MongoDB).
 In this case, we have the lazycluster [manager](#manager), that starts a [MongoDB](https://www.mongodb.com/) instance, starts the hyperopt worker processes on multiple `Runtimes` and ensures the required communication via ssh between these instances.
 Each individual component could potentially fail including the 3rd party ones such as hyperopt workers.
 Since `lazycluster` is a generic library and debugging a distributed system is  an instrinsically non-trivial task, we tried to emphasize logging and good exception handling practices so that you can stay lazy.

 #### Standard Python log
-We use the standard Python [logging module](https://docs.python.org/3.6/library/logging.html#formatter-objects) in order to log everything of interest on the [manager](#manager).
+We use the standard Python [logging module](https://docs.python.org/3.6/library/logging.html#formatter-objects) in order to log everything of interest that happens on the [manager](#manager).
 <details>
 <summary><b>Details</b> (click to expand...)</summary>